RESOStandards/transport/README.md

 # RESO Endorsements
-Endorsements are modular specifications grouped by their transport procotol.
-For example, the _RESO Web API_.
+Endorsements are modular specifications grouped by their transport procotol, for example, the _RESO Web API_.

 Specifications use [semantic versioning](https://semver.org/).